-Limited Preferred Narcotics - In consultation with our Drugs and Therapeutics Committee, the Department has made a limited number of narcotics available without prior approval.
+Limited Preferred Narcotics - In consultation with the Drugs and Therapeutics Advisory Board, the Department has made a limited number of narcotics available without prior approval.
 Requiring prior approval allows additional controls to be employed, and to ensure appropriate therapy is being prescribed.